henley-regatta/adventofcode2021/README.md

   coding.
 Answer took much longer to code than it should, also the fact that I mis-read the "clamp to zero until end of step after flash" condition, but the final answer is _sweet_.
+  * `python/day11part2.py` - This one looked too good to be true, I was sure it was one of those Combinatorial Explosions In Disguise they love so much but, no, it was a genuine gimmie.
+A very simple adaptation of the part1 answer and the solution presents itself in moments.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.